-- Microsoft hasn't implemented an option for easily exporting VPN settings in Windows 10, but you can easily do this by copying and pasting a folder that includes all VPN connections.
+- Microsoft hasn't implemented an option for easily exporting VPN settings in Windows 10.

-- Exporting and importing your VPN settings is an easy workaround for switching profiles with different VPN login credentials, server addresses, and other connection details.
+- It's easy workaround for switching profiles with different VPN login credentials, server addresses, and other connection details.

 There’s no option in Windows 10 to export VPN settings, but there’s an easy workaround.